Skip to main content

 Prolia differs from Reclast in that it is also approved to increase bone mass in men taking androgen deprivation therapy for prostate cancer and women taking aromatase inhibitors for breast cancer.
 Androgen deprivation therapy and aromatase inhibitors are known to cause negative effects on BMD.

-Treatment to increase bone mass in men taking androgen deprivation therapy for prostate cancer Off-label Yes
+• Increase bone mass in men who take androgen deprivation therapy for prostate cancer and who are at high risk for fracture

 Is Reclast or Prolia more effective?